Spur Cell Anemia

 Etiology

-Acquired acanthocytosis is associated with advanced liver disease regardless of the primary cause.
-Although alcohol abuse is the most common cause of chronic liver disease in Western societies, other entities have been recognized, including nonalcoholic steatohepatitis (NASH) that may progress to cirrhosis.[4]
+Acquired acanthocytosis is associated with advanced liver disease, regardless of the primary cause.
+Although alcohol abuse is the most common cause of chronic liver disease in Western societies, other entities have been recognized, including nonalcoholic steatohepatitis (NASH), which may progress to cirrhosis.[18]
 Anorexia nervosa, hypothyroidism, and myelodysplasia are rare causes of this disorder.

 Epidemiology